PrefectHQ/prefect/docs/concepts/storage.md

 If no other storage is configured, Prefect uses the default Temporary Local Storage.

 Local storage works fine for many local flow and task run scenarios.
-However, to run flows using Docker or Kubernetes, you must set up remote storage such as S3, Google Cloud Storage, Azure Blob Storage, or a key-value store.
+However, to run flows using Docker or Kubernetes, you must set up remote storage such as S3, Google Cloud Storage, or Azure Blob Storage.
+You can also configure a self-hosted key-value store for testing.

 Prefect Orion supports creating multiple storage configurations and switching between storage as needed.